First-Year Intervention Options

 Whether a student in your FYE 1220 or 1410 course is having academic difficulty or shows signs of disturbing behavior, there are multiple paths to get the student the help he or she needs and simultaneously alert others on campus who may be able to assist.
 Please see below for a list of intervention options and suggestions for when each option should be used.

-Early alerts are intended to give first-year students official notice that their performance in a course is not satisfactory at a time that’s early enough for them to realistically make significant improvement.
-Submitting unsatisfactory early alerts trigger emails to students informing them of the unsatisfactory early alert and actions they can take to improve academic performance.
+Academic Alerts alerts are intended to give first-year students official notice that their performance in a course is not satisfactory at a time that’s early enough for them to realistically make significant improvement.
+Submitting an unsatisfactory academic alert triggers a My GeorgiaSouthern pop-up to students informing them of the unsatisfactory alert and actions they can take to improve academic performance.

-Since early alerts are meant to be a warning that student behavior needs to change, submit an early alert at the first sign of academic difficulty.
+Since academic alerts are meant to be a warning that student behavior needs to change, submit an academic alert at the first sign of academic difficulty.
 A single missed assignment or unsatisfactory grade, poor attendance or poor participation each warrant an unsatisfactory early alert.
 Faculty can begin submitting early alerts on the first day of classes all the way up until the week before the final day to withdraw.
-For more information about early alert options, click here.
+For more information about academic alerts, including who gets them and how to submit, click here.

 Submit a Behavior Assessment Team (BAT) Referral